Modern Slavery Statement

-This modern slavery statement is the fourth that Walker Morris has published, having published our first in 2016.
+This modern slavery statement is the fifth that Walker Morris has published, having published our first in 2016.
 Our modern slavery statements are published in accordance with section 54 of the Modern Slavery Act 2015 and sets out the work we have undertaken this year to build on and develop our efforts to ensure transparency in our business and throughout our supply chains and to eradicate the risk of modern slavery.

 We conduct all of our business in an honest and ethical manner.

 We continue to operate as a full service commercial law firm, with a national centre of excellence in Leeds, focusing on providing our clients in the UK and overseas with partner-led, high quality, insightful advice.
 The single, national centre of excellence in Leeds that we have built offers significant advantages in terms of developing a strong team-based culture within the firm, coupled with the inherent value and cost effectiveness that a Leeds base brings.

 As our business grows and develops, our client base will inevitably also undergo some changes.
 However our clients, many of whom are blue chip, continue to be drawn from a broad range of sectors, predominantly manufacturing, real estate and infrastructure and financial services.
 Other sectors include retail, food and drink, technology and media, energy, construction and sport.

 As a major employer in Yorkshire, our employees are at the heart of our business and one of our core values is talent engagement.
 We focus on our staff and we commit to working with them to develop their skills by giving them opportunities and support.